jaohara/ad350queries/voter-analysis.md

 ## Voter Analysis

 This portion of our final lab will cover the ways in which we will make queries on the voterbase to get analyses and conclusions on their voting patterns.
 From data like this, we could extrapolate trends based on certain demographics, as well as consider the extent to which the votes cast were influenced by outside factors.
-Larger-scale pictures of the voting trends such as this will
+Larger-scale pictures of the voting trends such as this will allow us to extract information about which parts are the most vulnerable to influence from outside voter manipulation.

 ## Assuming this Setup